 I have always loved cranberry sauce.
-But, my preferred cranberry sauce comes in round slices with ridges.
-Oh yes, yes, it does.
-My whole family prefers the jellied cranberry sauce that comes in a can.
+For years though, my preferred variety came in round slices with ridges.
+Oh yes, yes, it did.

 I didn’t think that we could ever change that.
 In fact one year, we did an experiment with Gramma’s Homemade and my canned.
 You can see who won.

 But a few years, knowing I had a ton of cranberries in the freezer, and knowing that homemade sauce would be healthier than most commercial brands, I decided to give it another try.